 If you’ve read through the listing and still have questions, you can always click Contact Host near the top under the description and write the host a private message with your questions before you agree to book.

-How to Book Your Airbnb Stay
+Booking Your Airbnb Stay

 When you’re ready to book, do one last check to make sure you have the correct dates listed and the right amount of guests, then you can go ahead and click “Request to Book”.
 You will not be charged at this phase, so an accidental click is nothing to worry about.